 - Cloudcuckoolander: Woozy Winks

-- In The Dark Knight Strikes Again, Batman seems to be of the opinion that Plas is pretty much one of the most powerful and potentially dangerous beings on Earth.
+- In The Dark Knight Strikes Again, Batman seems to be of the opinion that Plas is one of the most powerful and potentially dangerous beings on Earth.
 There's a reason why his contingency plan for Plastic Man going rogue boils down to "just hope that it doesn't happen".

 - Disappeared Dad: Played straight, then averted in the JLA comics.
 It's suggested that one reason for his abandonment is his work, but it's still Parental Abandonment.

-- Early-Installment Weirdness: In his first appearance, his costume was red on one side, black on the other.
+- Early Installment Character-Design Difference: In his first appearance, his costume was red on one side, black on the other.
 (And in some reprints, has only one sleeve.)
 Even Alex Ross seems not to know this (granted, he may have misinterpreted the black portion of the costume as shade).

 - Even Bad Men Love Their Mamas: Plas invoked this in one of the Quality Comics issues in order to get Woozy Winks to reform, who then was using his power to resist injury for crime.
 Plastic Man reduced Woozy to tears by asking him what his mother would think if she knew what he was doing.

 - Family-Unfriendly Violence: The original Jack Cole stories for Quality had Plas having no problem using deadly force with his stretching powers.